-To get your California real estate broker license in 2025, you must meet state eligibility requirements, complete eight approved college-level courses, verify two years of real estate experience (or equivalent), submit fingerprints, apply for the license and exam, and pass the 200-question broker exam with a score of at least 75%.
+Quick Answer: To get your California real estate broker license, you must meet state eligibility requirements, complete eight approved college-level courses, verify two years of real estate experience (or equivalent), submit fingerprints, apply for the license and exam, and pass the 200-question broker exam with a score of at least 75%.
 The process takes about 4–12 months and costs around $395.

 Ready to elevate your real estate career?
 Whether you're a seasoned California agent or aiming straight for brokerage ownership, this guide walks you through every step to earning your California real estate broker license—clearly, confidently, and all in one place.